wlhlm/fc980c-controller/README.md

 - designed to be assembled by [JLCPCB][JLC]

-**Why would anyone want a replacement keyboard controller for the FC980C?** In case the original controller fries, the lack of controller replacement from the manufacturer would otherwise mean tossing the whole (expensive) keyboard.
-This also enables the usage of Free and Open Source firmware to replace the proprietary stock software.
+**Why would anyone want a replacement keyboard controller for the FC980C?** In case the original controller gets fried, the lack of controller replacement from the manufacturer would otherwise mean tossing the whole (expensive) keyboard.
+This board enables the usage of Free and Open Source firmware to replace the proprietary stock firmware.
 Running alternate firmware allows enabling hardware features not accessible through the original controller such as actuation point adjustments, not to mention the plethora of software features enabled by QMK for example.

 [QMK]: https://qmk.fm/
 [JLC]: https://jlcpcb.com/